We are refugees, displaced people, and asylum seekers running activities to empower people with similar backgrounds through information and community.

 VIA is completely supported by volunteers!

-Our members and volunteers are mostly Venezuelan asylum seekers themselves, hardworking individuals who want to give back to their community and the organizations that support our mission.
+Our members and volunteers are primarily Venezuelan TPS recipients and asylum seekers themselves, hardworking individuals who want to give back to their community and the organizations that support our mission.

 Together we have made VIA a community-based organization, supported 100% by volunteer contributions that carries out activities to empower and support the forced migrant and asylum-seeking community in New York City.